Azure/azure-powershell/src/AppConfiguration/examples/Update-AzAppConfigurationStore.md

 eastus   appconfig-test01 Microsoft.AppConfiguration/configurationStores
 ```

-This command updates encryption key of an app conifguration store that IdentityType is "UserAssigned".
+This command enables data encryption by a key stored in Azure Key Vault using a system-assigned managed identity.
+The vault must have enabled soft-delete and purge-protection, and the managed identity must have these key permissions: get, wrapKey, unwrapKey.

-### Example 2: Update encryption key of an app conifguration store that IdentityType is "UserAssigned"
+### Example 2: Enable data encryption of the app conifguration store by user-assigned managed identity
 ```powershell
 PS C:\> $key = Add-AzKeyVaultKey -VaultName kv-Name -Name key-Name -Destination 'Software' PS C:\> $assignedIdentity = New-AzUserAssignedIdentity -ResourceGroupName azpwsh-manual-test -Name assignedIdentity